StefanGerrits2/Frontend-Applications/README.md

 ##### Target audience:

-I made this application for chilrden.
+I made this application for children.
 This way they can compare the toys from the past with the toys they have right now.
-I think this will teach them a lot about history in a fun way.
+This will teach them a lot about history in a fun way.
 They can learn about which materials they used to make toys, which culture it's part of and how toys developed over time in general.

 ## Features